 Instructions

-- While the beets are in the oven boil the quinoa and lentils (separately) in salted water as per packet instructions (you can also cook these ahead or use ready cooked store bought).
-Place in a strainer to remove excess water and set aside to cool.
+- Prepare quinoa and lentils: While the beets are in the oven boil the quinoa and lentils (separately) in salted water as per packet instructions.
+Set aside in a strainer to remove excess moisture and cool completely.TIP: If you are pressed for time you can use ready-cooked quinoa as well as lentils.

-- In a food processor combine the grated beets, cooked quinoa and lentils (once cooled), spices, seasoning, breadcrumbs and lentils.
-Pulse briefly just to combine.
+- Combine ingredients: In a food processor combine the grated beets, cooked quinoa and lentils (once cooled), spices, seasoning, breadcrumbs and lentils.
+Pulse briefly just to combine and help the mixture become sticky.
 Do not overblend.

-- Transfer the mixture into a large bowl, check if the seasoning needs adjusting and form 4 burgers.
+- Form burgers: Transfer the mixture into a large bowl, check if the seasoning needs adjusting and form 4 burgers.

-- In a pan heat up 1 tablespoon of oil and fry the burgers over a medium heat for about 2 minutes on each side until lightly browned.
+- Cook: Heat 1 tablespoon of oil and cook the burgers over a medium heat for about 2 minutes on each side until lightly browned.
 Add a little more oil after you've turned them over.
 Serve immediately.

 Notes